artistCDMJ/Draw2Paint/README.md

 **Load Canvas** - this will call the Import Images as Planes addon and allow you to go find your initial image to paint on - I suggest keeping a few different sizes for painting on.

 **Camera View Paint** - this is the creation of the main camera and the rename of the initial image to 'canvas', as well as set up in the background of the main scene settings to improve the experience.
+The Camera is the Parent of the Child Canvas, so we can now resume normal use of the rotation buttons.

 **Reload Image** - does just that, the button swaps to the image editor in the background and reloads the current image, abandoning the changes made.